ronnieholm/Bugfree.SharePoint.Analyzer/README.md

 write access, we wouldn't need separate exporting and importing.
 But creating an extra database in a legacy environment isn't always straightforward.
 Unfortunately LocalDB isn't supported with .NET 3.5.
-Hence the introduction of an intermediate XML model.
+Hence the introduction of the intermediate XML model.

 The libs folder enables compiling the solution on a machine